fauskanger/Pretreat/README.md

   - Tested on Windows 7 and 8
   - IDE used: JetBrain's PyCharm (Free Academic Licence) [ [Download here](https://www.jetbrains.com/pycharm/download/) ]

-In general, http://www.lfd.uci.edu/~gohlke/pythonlibs/ is currently a great source of Python libraries.
+(Generally, http://www.lfd.uci.edu/~gohlke/pythonlibs/ has been a great source of Python libraries for other projects too.)

 ## How to use
   1. Create a directed graph by adding nodes and edges.
-  2. Set start and destination node.
+  2. Set start and destination nodes.
   3. Pathfinder starts when both ends are defined.